BethW83/Group-Project-1-Retail/README.md

 cd Group-Project-1-Retail
 ```

-#### Setup a virtual enviroment:
+#### Setup a virtual environment:

-Create a virtual enviroment for the project.
+Create a virtual environment for the project.

 Linux / Mac: